Showing posts with label baking. Show all posts

 This dish is what my father used to make for us when we were little, and it was really good, to say that it was only three ingredients.
 One of our viewers wrote in with this little snippet of information for us: C Lou1 day ago (edited)

+Saw this in the book "The Craftman", a murder mystery by Sharon Bolton.
+She was raised in Pendle, Lancashire.
+Here is the quote, it is near the front of the book.
 "I’ll just give them their tea.’
 Nancy carried a metal dish to the table, where four young children sat, and began spooning food onto waiting plates.
 It was a supper dish I’d seen before in the North-West: an egg for each child, drowned in milk and crumbly local cheese, and then baked until the whole thing set."

 Served with sliced white bread.
 Yours is the only real reference I can find, other recipes have beaten eggs, tomatoes, cream, onions or other things and are more like a baked omelette.
 Very cool to find a unique regional dish.
 Thank you for the video.
-I like it just as it is though, without the bread - Paige

 I made this recipe because I have always liked home cooked Butter pie.
 For me it has to be served with sliced brown onions that have been steeped in a dish of malt vinegar, with a little salt and pepper added, and left overnight in the fridge.
 Then grab a good helping of pickled red cabbage, and beetroot too, sliced or pickled. ..